 CIGLR ECO Program Career Training - CIGLR's ECO program promotes a skilled and diverse workforce by providing career training for undergraduates, graduate students, and postdoctoral fellows who will become the next generation of Great Lakes and NOAA scientists.
 Since 2008, CIGLR has provided research opportunities to more than 580 students and postdocs.
 Visit, https://ciglr.seas.umich.edu/outreach-education/eco-program/ for more.

-NOAA Education Office Student Opportunities - Find information about educational opportunities that are available throughout NOAA, here: http://www.noaa.gov/opportunities/student-opportunities.
+NOAA Student and Career Opportunities Fact Sheet - Find information about educational and career opportunities that are available throughout NOAA, here: https://www.glerl.noaa.gov/pubs/brochures/NOAA_Student_Opportunities.pdf

 National Ocean Sciences Bowl - GLERL staff volunteers and supports the Great Lakes Bowl of the National Ocean Sciences Bowl (NOSB).The NOSB is a nationwide academic competition among teams of high school students.
 Twenty-five separate regional competitions are held around the U.S. in February with the final national competition held in April.
 The NOSB tests students' math and science skills as applied to topics on ocean (and Great Lakes) biology, chemistry, geology, physics, technology, history, and economics.
 High school teams of four students, one alternate, and a coach compete in 18 minute long rapid-fire question and answer matches during the day-long round-robin, double elimination competition.